deepstne/website/pages/creative.md

 As one of our member-only worlds, members of the public must apply for building rights in Rhodesia.
 You can learn more about the perks,  expectations, and application instructions on becoming a server member by visting our [help center](../hc/titles-and-honors#server-membership).

 ### Moesia
 We call the vanilla-style overworld "Moesia" with vanilla terrain and village generation.
-Much like Rhodesia, our members can also establish towns and cities, and shape the world to their liking.
-There isn't a protection plugin here either, and members manage their own claims.
+Much like Rhodesia, our members can also establish towns and cities and shape the world to their liking.
+There isn't a protection plugin here either and members manage their own claims.

 #### How do I access Moesia?
 You must have applied and been approved for membership before being able to access Moesia.
 Once approved, on the Creative server you may run `/private` or `/moesia` in order to access the world.

 #### How do I get started?
 As one of our member-only worlds, members of the public must apply for building rights in Rhodesia.
-You can learn more about the perks,  expectations, and application instructions on becoming a server member by visting our [help center](../hc/titles-and-honors#server-membership).
+You can learn more about the perks,  expectations and application instructions on becoming a server member by visting our [help center](../hc/titles-and-honors#server-membership).